CHTC/chtc-website-source/file-avail-largedata.md

-your job that will package the output into a tarball and relocate it to your `/staging` directory before the job completes. **This can be acheived with a single `tar` command that directly writes the tarball to your staging directory!**.
-It is IMPORTANT that no other files be written directly to your `/staging` directory during job execution except for the below `tar` example.
+your job that will package the output into a tarball and relocate it to your `/staging` directory before the job completes. **This can be acheived with a single `tar` command that directly writes the tarball to your staging directory!** It is IMPORTANT that no other files be written directly to your `/staging` directory during job execution except for the below `tar` example.